 is a non-profit organization created to expand the awareness and appreciation of Woodland Indian art and culture through education, events and markets.
 We bring Woodland Indian artists together to showcase the distinct artistic styles and cultures of tribes from eastern United States.
 By growing appreciation of their diversity, we help grow their economy through the sales of their art work.

-2016 markes the 10th anniversary of the Woodland Indian Art Show and Market, produced by Woodland Indian Art, Inc., and some awesome volunteers.
+2019 marks the 13th anniversary of the Woodland Indian Art Show and Market, produced by Woodland Indian Art, Inc., and some awesome volunteers.

-The WIA is supported by the First Nations Development Institute’s 2016 Native Arts Capacity Building Initiative (NACBI) grant.
+The WIA is supported by the First Nations Development Institute’s 2017 Native Arts Initiative (NAI) grant.

 The Oneida Tribe, the Oneida Nation Arts Program and the Oneida Tourism Department are generous supporters of the Art Show & Market each year.
 The Woodland Indian Art show & market is supported in part by a grant from the Wisconsin Arts Board with funds from the State of Wisconsin.
 The partnerships WIA formed with Native American Tourism Of Wisconsin (NATOW) and Wisconsin Indian Education Association (WIEA), along with our presence at their annual conferences, helped expand the activities and location of the Woodland Indian Art Show & Market.
 Take a moment and see what our partners have to offer at the links listed below.